NanoComp/meep/doc/docs/Python_User_Interface.md

 -   First, all functions in the `meep::` namespace are available in the Meep Python module from the top-level `meep` package.
 -   Second, any method of a class is accessible via the standard Python class interface.
 For example, `meep::fields::step`, which is the function that performs a time-step, is exposed to Python as `fields_instance.step()` where a fields instance is usually accessible from Simulation.fields.
 -   C++ constructors are called using the normal Python class instantiation.
-E.g., `fields = meep.fields(...)` returns a new `meep::fields` object.
+E.g., `fields = mp.fields(...)` returns a new `meep::fields` object.
 Calling destructors is not necessary because objects are automatically garbage collected.

 Some argument type conversion is performed automatically, e.g. types like complex numbers are converted to `complex<double>`, etcetera. `Vector3` vectors are converted to `meep::vec`, but to do this we need to know the dimensionality of the problem in C++.
 The problem dimensions are automatically initialized by `Simulation._init_structure`, but if you want to pass vector arguments to C++ before that time you should call `Simulation.require_dimensions()`, which infers the dimensions from the `cell_size`, `k_point`, and `dimensions` variables.